-If you would like to be considered for migraine or headache surgery at Long Island Plastic Surgical Group, you will need to be evaluated by a neurologist for migraine surgery.
+If you would like to be considered for migraine or headache surgery at New York Plastic Surgical Group, you will need to be evaluated by a neurologist for migraine surgery.
 If you do not have a neurologist, we are happy to refer you to some in the area.
 Additionally, candidates for migraine surgery must report limited or no improvement from other medical treatments.

 FAQs About Migraine Surgery

-Schedule Your Consultation For Migraine Surgery In Long Island or New York
+Schedule Your Consultation For Migraine Surgery In NYC or Long Island, New York